-When you think of the Netherlands, images of bikes, loads of tulips and ancient canals probably pops up immediately.
-And that is exactly what makes Utrecht special.
-However, the city has also other things to offer: Being the largest student city in the Netherlands with almost 45,000 students it is filled with café and restaurants at low budget prices.
+When you think of the Netherlands, images of bikes, loads of tulips and ancient canals probably pop up immediately.
+Utrecht offers that, and much more: Being the largest student city in the Netherlands with almost 45,000 students it is filled with cafés and restaurants at low budget prices.
 It is a hub for international students too and it won’t take you long to find your favourite bar in the city.

-The university is located at De Uithof, just 20 minutes bike ride from the city centre.
-Yes; it probably will take some time to learn to pronounce, however, if you sign up for the Dutch classes, you soon will learn how to roll the r’s like a real Dutch person.
-On campus several university departments are located and there are shops, restaurants, library, sports facilities and a botanic garden, almost a little city within itself.
-Nearby is the park Ameliesweerd, a very nice lunch break area.
+The university is located at Science Park “De Uithof”, just a 20 minutes bike ride from the city centre.
+University departments and research institutes are located on-campus, and there are shops, restaurants, library, sports facilities and a botanic garden, almost a little city within itself.
+Nearby is the park Amelisweerd, a very green area to enjoy nature and go for a run.
 Every place is easy to get to by bike, which is a must-have in Utrecht.

 Also, Aarhus is located right on the waterfront, which means that you are never far away from sandy beaches and woods.
-Going there in January, you might want to take up an old Viking tradition and go winter swimming or just wait till June, when the water is warmer and you’ve just handed in your final project.
+Going there in January, you might want to take up an old Viking tradition and go winter swimming or just wait till June, when the water is warmer and you’ve just handed in your exam project.
 Visit http://www.visitaarhus.com/ln-int/denmark/tourist-in-aarhus to discover more about the city.

 The Danish School of Media and Journalism is located on the outskirts of the city, a 15 minutes bike ride from the city centre, but this time the ride goes up hill.
 Aarhus is a much more hilly city than Utrecht, however, the ride home will be a piece of cake for you.